Persistence probabilities for stationary increment processes: Random walks in random sceneries

-Limit theorems for RWRS have a long history, we refer to \cite{GuPo} for a complete review.
-As in \cite{KS}, we consider the case when the distribution of $\xi_0$ is in the normal domain of attraction of a stable distribution of index $\beta\in(1,2]$ and, if $S$ is recurrent, we assume that the distribution of $X_1$ is in the normal domain of attraction of a stable distribution of order $\alpha\in[d,2]$.
 We assume without any loss of generality that the support of the distribution of $X_1$ is not contained in a proper subgroup of $\mathbb Z^d$ and that the closed subgroup generated by the support of the distribution of $\xi_0$ is either $\mathbb Z$ or $\mathbb R$.
-Under the previous assumptions, the following weak convergence holds in the space $\mathcal D([0,+\infty))$ of c\`adl\`ag real-valued functions defined on $[0,\infty)$, endowed with the Skorokhod topology (with respect to the classical $J_1$-metric):
+We consider the case when the distribution of $\xi_0$ is centered and square integrable.
+Let $W=(W(x))_{x\in\mathbb R}$ be a Brownian motion of variance $\mathbb E[\xi_0^2]$.